straightVibing/Initial-Report/Initial Report.md

 ## Temperature

-As the processes inside a MFC are fundamentally biological in nature the cell is affected by temperature.
+As the processes inside an MFC are fundamentally biological in nature the cell is affected by temperature.
 A higher temperature correlates with a larger power output as lower temperatures slow down the growth and reproduction of bacteria.

+- Cold temperatures considered by @Dai2022

 # Wastewater Treatment